Sy-edUzair/FASTransit/README.md

-# FASTransit_Backend
+# FASTransit
-This is the backend of FASTransit- A point management system
+This is A point management system